-- 12.5 Tobacco or cigarette papers: Tobacco or cigarette papers will be destroyed. - 12.6 Fireworks: Fireworks will not be returned to the pupil.
+- Tobacco or cigarette papers: Tobacco or cigarette papers will be destroyed. - 12.6 Fireworks: Fireworks will not be returned to the pupil.
 They will be disposed of safely at the discretion of the [Principal / Head teacher] or other authorised member of staff [which may include donation to an appropriate charity]. - 12.7 Pornographic images: Pornographic images involving children or images that constitute "extreme pornography" under section 63 of the Criminal Justice and Immigration Act 2008 will be handed to the police as soon as practicable.
 As possession of such images may indicate that the pupil has been abused, the Designated Safeguarding Lead will also be notified and will decide whether to make a referral to children's social care. - 12.8 Other pornographic images will also be discussed with the Designated Safeguarding Lead.
 The images may then be passed to children's social care for consideration of any further action.
 If no action is to be taken by the local authority the images will be erased after a note has been made for disciplinary purposes, confirming the nature of the material. - 12.9 Article used to commit an offence or to cause personal injury or damage to property: Such articles may, at the discretion of the [Principal / Head teacher] or authorised member of staff taking all the circumstances into account, be delivered to the police, returned to the owner, retained or disposed of.
 In taking into account all relevant circumstances the member of staff should consider: whether it is safe to dispose of the item; and when it is safe to return the item. - 12.10 Weapons or items which are evidence of an offence: Such items will be passed to the police as soon as possible. - 12.11 An item prohibited or its use restricted by the Academy: Such items may, at the discretion of the [Principal / Head teacher] or authorised member of staff taking all the circumstances into account, be returned to its owner, retained or disposed of.
-In taking into account all relevant circumstances, the member of staff should consider: the value of the item; whether it is appropriate to return the item to the pupil or parent; and whether the item is likely to disrupt learning or the calm, safe and supportive environment of the school. - 12.12 Where staff confiscate a mobile phone that has been used to disrupt teaching, the phone will be kept safely until the end of the school day when it can be claimed by its owner, unless the [Principal / Head teacher] considers it necessary to retain the device for evidence in disciplinary proceedings in accordance with 12.13 below.
-If a pupil persists in using a mobile phone in breach of the restriction, the phone will be confiscated and must be collected by a Parent.
+In taking into account all relevant circumstances, the member of staff should consider: the value of the item; whether it is appropriate to return the item to the pupil or parent; and whether the item is likely to disrupt learning or the calm, safe and supportive environment of the school. - 12.12 Where staff confiscate a mobile phone, the phone will be kept safely until the end of then following school day when it can be claimed by its owner, unless the Head teacher considers it necessary to retain the device for evidence in disciplinary proceedings in accordance with 12.13 below.
+If a pupil persists in using a mobile phone in breach of the restriction, they may be prohibited from bringing a mobile device onto the school site...